0xDima/finance-tracker-webapp/readme.md

-# Finance Tracker Webapp (v0.1)
+# Finance Tracker Webapp (v0.2)

-Personal finance web application built with **FastAPI** + **SQLite**.
+Personal finance web application built with **FastAPI** + **SQLite**, focused on transaction importing, normalization, and manual analysis.

-This version is an early checkpoint (v0.1) focused on the CSV import pipeline.
-Core “analytics” / dashboard functionality is planned but not implemented yet.
+This version (v0.2) moves beyond the initial CSV import pipeline and introduces a usable transactions page with filtering, improved UI structure, and clearer backend separation.
+Dashboard analytics are partially prepared and will be expanded in future versions.

 ---